apiotrowski255/website/content/about.md

 - Beep test: 8.2 - Tested on 17th of May 2023
 - 10km run in 59 minutes. - Achieved on 7th of May 2023 (Sydney 10)
 - 14km run in 1:22:56 (1 hour, 22 minutes and 56 seconds). - Achieved on 13th of August 2023 (City 2 surf)
-- 21km run in 2:21:41 (2 hours, 21 minutes and 41 seconds). - Achieved on 21st of May 2023 (Hoka half marathon)
+- 21km run in 2:21:41 (2 hours, 24 minutes and 41 seconds). - Achieved on 21st of May 2023 (Hoka half marathon)
 - 42km run in 6:02:24 (6 hours, 2 minutes and 24 seconds). - Achieved on 17th of September 2023 (Sydney marathon)
+- 21.1km run in 2:33:35 (2 hours, 33 minutes and 35 seconds). - Achieved on the 5th of May 2024 (Hoka half marathon)

 ## Body (other)
 - Blood type: B+
-- Eye sight: ??
-(I wear glasses)
+- Eye sight: -1.25 in both eyes, I wear glasses

 Yoga: Postures i can do:
 Touch toes?
 (Hopefully one day but not right now (22nd of Dec))